 And the gravy, y'all!!
 I added a bit of tapioca starch to the gravy base that I baked in the oven right under the turkey.
 It thickened perfectly as it cooled off on my countertop.
 And the minced garlic really added the perfect amount of taste and added texture that I was looking for.

-But, to be honest, the real sleeper star of this show were the pan drippings over the Cajun trinity vegetables that baked under the turkey.
+But, to be honest, the real sleeper star of this show was the pan drippings over the Cajun trinity vegetables that baked under the turkey.
 I planned on adding them to the gravy, which you can do if you wish.
-However, it’s really a perfect au jus all its own, with an amazing flavor from the butter rub that I really couldn’t get enough of!!
+However, it's really a perfect au jus all its own, with an amazing flavor from the butter rub that I really couldn't get enough of!!
 So, I alternated dipping my turkey into the gravy and the au jus, and it was Heaven on earth to experience.

 Happy Thanksgiving, y'all, and lots of love to you and yours.
 Share this herb-roasted spatchcock turkey recipe with those you're blessed enough to call your very own.
 And see y'all on the yum side...